CrownedTechie/chrome-extensions-manager/README.md

   - **Load the Extension**
     1. Click "Load unpacked" button
-    2. In the file picker that opens, navigate to and select the `dist/` folder of the project
+    2. In the file picker that opens, navigate to and select the `dist` folder of the project
     3. Chrome will automatically load the extension

-> **Important**: Make sure to select the dist/ folder that was created after building the project, not the root project folder.
+> **Important**: Make sure to select the dist folder that was created after building the project, not the root project folder.

 ## Acknowledgements